More Money Didn’t Fix It

 But every time she sat down to look at her finances, her body would tense.
 Her chest would tighten.
 Her mind would spin through worst-case scenarios.
 It didn’t matter what the numbers were — her nervous system stayed stuck on high alert.

 She admitted to me early on, “I thought once I was making six figures, the anxiety would go away.
-But now I feel like there’s more at stake and I keep waiting for the other shoe to drop.”
+But now I feel like there’s more at stake, and I keep waiting for the other shoe to drop.”

-It’s such a common experience — and one that’s rarely talked about.
-Willa had grown up with conflicting messages about money - that it was necessary, but also dangerous.
+Willa had grown up with conflicting messages about money: that it was necessary, but also dangerous.
 That money should be saved, but also spent quickly.
 That success was admirable — but only up to a point.
+So even as her external reality changed, those old stories still lived in her body.

 The myth: more money will make it better

-Willa thought she should be beyond this by now and be grateful.
-She told herself that other people had it worse.
-That she had no right to feel anxious.
-So she tried to force it.
 She doubled down on structure.
 She downloaded more tools, hired a bookkeeper, and signed up for a money mindset course — all in the hopes that this would finally fix it.
+But nothing shifted.

-Because the issue wasn’t a lack of knowledge or a mindset flaw - it was a nervous system that had learned, long ago, that money wasn’t safe.
+Because the issue wasn’t a lack of knowledge or a mindset flaw: it was a nervous system that had learned, long ago, that money wasn’t safe.
+And no spreadsheet in the world can change that.

 The work: healing her money wounding

-Willa came into Get Right With Money quietly.
 She didn’t need someone to tell her how to budget.
 What she needed — though she couldn’t quite name it at first — was a way to feel safe enough to be in relationship with money at all.

 We began where we always do: with presence.
 With noticing.
 With small, consistent ways to come back to her body and breath.

 She started to see that the anxiety she felt wasn’t about incompetence.
-It was about protection — her system doing its best to shield her from perceived harm, even if the circumstances had changed.
-And that’s when something began to open.
+It was about protection — her system doing its best to shield her from perceived harm, even though the circumstances had changed.

 From control to connection